US industrial production unchanged in June

 WASHINGTON (AP) — U.S. industrial production was flat in June, as a slump in utilities was offset by gains in output by factories and mining.

-The Federal Reserve says manufacturing production increased 0.4% last month, aided by a 3% surge at auto plants.
+The Federal Reserve said Tuesday that manufacturing production increased 0.4% last month, aided by a nearly 3% surge at auto plants.
 Still, factory output has been weak over the past 12 months, posting a modest gain of just 0.4%.
 The manufacturing sector has faced challenges because of President Donald Trump's tariffs against China and the retaliatory taxes imposed by that country.

 Production at the nation's utilities fell 3.6%, as a milder than usual June led to less demand for air conditioning.
 Production at mines, a sector that also covers oil and gas drilling, advanced a modest 0.2%.